harness/developer-hub/docs/platform/triggers/customize_trigger_input_configuration_using_override_yaml.md

 :::info note
 1. When ``inputYaml`` is provided, the user-supplied values take precedence over all other configurations.
 In other words, any values specified in the  ``inputYaml`` section will override and take preference over the corresponding values in the Input Set.
 2. It's crucial to structure the ``inputYaml`` similarly to what is defined in the Pipeline Input Set.
 Additionally, ensure that you provide the correct pipeline, stage, or step ``identifier``.
-3. If you have an array structure in the Input YAML and need to override one of its values, it's crucial to maintain the structure outlined in the Input Set YAML.
+3. If you have an array structure in the Input YAML and need to override one of its values you need to provide the entire array structure in the input YAML, you cannot override only one part of the array.
 :::